What to Say (and Not to Say) to Someone with Anxiety

-A unique kind of awkwardness blossoms each time I tell someone I have an anxiety disorder.
-This holds true no matter the scenario: Divulging my condition to my supervisor, telling a friend I’m having a panic attack while we’re at a concert, or clueing in a new romantic partner.
-(True story: Nothing puts a damper on date night quite like saying, “Hey, so I’m really into you but I kind of feel like I’m going to die right now.”)
+It’s never not awkward telling someone I have anxiety disorders.
+And I’ve had to tell a lot of people: friends, family, supervisors, dates.
+(Nothing puts a damper on date night quite like saying, “Hey, so I’m really into you but I kind of feel like I’m going to die right now.”)

-Opening up to others is hard even if I’m close with them because I don’t know how they’ll respond.
+Opening up to others can be validating and freeing, but it’s always stressful at first because I don’t know how they’ll respond.
 Being stereotyped or treated insensitively when you’re struggling can be nerve-wracking, especially if you already get down on yourself for having anxiety.
 (Guilty.)

-While everyone experiences anxiety, people experience differing degrees of severity, says Ty Lostutter, Ph.D., a clinical psychologist who specializes in anxiety and treats patients at University of Washington Medical Center and Seattle Cancer Care Alliance.
+While everyone experiences anxiety, people experience differing degrees of severity, says Ty Lostutter, a clinical psychologist who specializes in anxiety and treats patients at Seattle Cancer Care Alliance at South Lake Union.

 “Anxiety is normal and healthy.
 It keeps us safe and motivates us,” Lostutter says.
 “It only becomes a problem when someone becomes overly anxious and it interferes with daily life.”

-Anxiety disorders are one of the most common types of mental illness—and they’re on the rise.
-Around 19 percent of the U.S. adult population is affected in any given year.
+Anxiety disorders are one of the most common types of mental illness — and they’re on the rise, no thanks to the pandemic.
+Around 19% of the U.S. adult population is affected in any given year.
 Chances are you know someone who has clinical levels of anxiety.
-With that in mind, here’s how to talk to and be supportive of anxious friends.
+With that in mind, here’s what to say and how to help someone with anxiety.

 Don’t say: “I know what you mean.
 I had a panic attack when I saw Seattle rent prices.”